arwells-research-group/sigma-order-core/VERIFICATION_PRINCIPLES.md

 DFT seeks to explain existing "anomalous" data or standard quantum limits.
 All verification projects must:
 * Use raw data from recognized international standards (e.g., NIST Atomic Spectra Database).
 * Provide open-source implementations (Python/Bash) that allow for direct, byte-for-byte reproducibility.

+**Independent verification requirement:**
+Any third party must be able to clone the repository and regenerate all reported results using the provided scripts without modifying code or parameters.
+Hidden preprocessing steps, manual intervention, or undocumented pipelines invalidate verification status.

 ## 4. Current Public Benchmarks
 The following repositories serve as the primary evidence stack for the principles established in this foundation: